MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/sysadmin/batch-job-SQL-defragmentation.md

 # required metadata

 title: Batch job to handle SQL index defragmentation has been turned off
-description: Starting January 28, 2021, the system batch job to rebuild database indexes has been turned off in all sandbox and production environments of type Tier 2 through Tier 5.
-Going forward, the index maintenance will be performed by Microsoft.
+description: The system batch job to rebuild database indexes has been turned off in all sandbox and production environments of type Tier 2 through Tier 5.
 author: sarvanisathish
 manager: AnnBe
 ms.date: 01/28/2021